abbreviatedman/spellbound/data/quotes.md

 81
 00:03:58,849 --> 00:04:02,051
-I think that we need to...
+I think that we need to…
 spend some time apart,

 82